 It’s no use to have high-performing CPU or GPU if you’re going to saddle it with a lesser PSU.
-It’s understandably hard process already to try and match all the PC parts into a cohesive unit, especially if you’re looking at the mountain of GPU choice, so we’ve created a definitive PSU hierarchy to help you choose what’s best for you.
+It’s already an understandably hard process to try and match all the PC parts into a cohesive unit, particularly if you’re looking at the mountain of GPU choice, so we’ve generated a definitive PSU hierarchy to help you choose what’s best for you.

 Namely, we’re talking about PSU efficiency and the 80 Plus rating.
 This is a certification created to indicate that a power supply is at least 80% efficient at 20%, 50%, and 100% loads.
 There are six different certificates that point to a PSU’s efficiency and their names are pretty self-explanatory.
 They are as follows: Regular, Bronze, Silver, Gold, Platinium, and Titanium.